Mozambique: Geography

 At 309475 sqmi, Mozambique is the world's 35th-largest country.
 Mozambique is located on the southeast coast of Africa and is bound by Eswatini to the south, South Africa to the southwest, Zimbabwe to the west, Zambia and Malawi to the northwest, Tanzania to the north and the Indian Ocean to the east.
 Mozambique lies between latitudes 10° and 27°S, and longitudes 30° and 41°E.

 The country is divided into two topographical regions by the Zambezi River.
 To the north of the Zambezi, the narrow coastal strip gives way to inland hills and low plateaus.
 Rugged highlands are further west; they include the Niassa highlands, Namuli or Shire highlands, Angonia highlands, Tete highlands and the Makonde plateau, covered with miombo woodlands.
 To the south of the Zambezi, the lowlands are broader with the Mashonaland plateau and Lebombo Mountains located in the deep south.

-The country is drained by five principal rivers and several smaller ones with the largest and most important the Zambezi.
+The country is drained by five principal rivers and several smaller ones, the Zambezi river being the largest and most important.
 The country has four notable lakes: Lake Niassa (or Malawi), Lake Chiuta, Cahora Bassa and Lake Shirwa, all in the north.
 The major cities are Maputo, Beira, Nampula, Tete, Quelimane, Chimoio, Pemba, Inhambane, Xai-Xai and Lichinga.

 Climate

 Mozambique has a tropical climate with two seasons: a wet season from October to March and a dry season from April to September.
 Climatic conditions, however, vary depending on altitude.
 Rainfall is heavy along the coast and decreases in the north and south.
 Annual precipitation varies from 500 to 900 mm depending on the region, with an average of 590 mm.
 Cyclones are common during the wet season.
 Average temperature ranges in Maputo are from 13 to 24 C in July and from 22 to 31 C in February.

 In 2019 Mozambique suffered floods and destruction from the devastating cyclones Idai and Kenneth, the first time two cyclones had struck the nation in a single season.

+In February and March 2023, Tropical Cyclone Freddy hit Mozambique twice before dissipating.
+The resulting flooding caused significant infrastructure damage, with more than 22,000 houses affected, 60 health units flooded, and 1,265 km of roads damaged.
+Tens of thousands of hectares of crops were also affected during the flooding.

 Wildlife

 There are known to be 740 bird species in Mozambique, including 20 globally threatened species and two introduced species, and over 200 mammal species endemic to Mozambique, including the critically endangered Selous' zebra, Vincent's bush squirrel and 13 other endangered or vulnerable species.

 Protected areas include thirteen forest reserves, seven national parks, six nature reserves, three frontier conservation areas and three wildlife or game reserves.
-The country had a 2019 Forest Landscape Integrity Index mean score of 6.93/10, ranking it 62nd globally out of 172 countries.